-This section provides the applicant an opportunity to "sell" their project as a wise investment.
-A complete response will describe the organization's sustenance, a plan to continue its benefits without the need for continued federal support, and the time frame needed to achieve sustainability.
-Be sure to describe any modifications in the project which may be needed as a result of decreased funds.
+This section provides the applicant with an opportunity to "sell" their project as a wise investment.
+A complete response will identify the total amount of the organization's budget and the percentage of the budget that is federal funding (FVPSA, STOP, or VOCA), a plan to continue service provision without the need for continued federal support, and the time frame needed to achieve sustainability.
+Applicants will also describe how it is currently leveraging their community and other funding sources to decrease their reliance on federal funding.
+Be sure to describe any modifications in the project that may be needed because of decreased funds.